Key Person Policy

 • The key person meets the needs of their key children responding sensitively to their feelings, ideas and behaviour.

-• The key person provides a ‘secure base’ for the children by being there to support them, allowing them to explore at their own pace and also supports and enables independence.
+• The key person provides a ‘secure base’ for the children by being there to support them, allowing them to explore at their own pace and supports and enables independence.

 • They are primarily responsible for their key children’s care routines such as nappy changing and toileting.